irisfaustina/langchain-playground/README.md

 # langchain-setup

-Setup tutorials for Langchain, Langgraph, and Langsmith frameworks with Jupyter Notebook.
+Langchain framework tutorials. for Langchain, Langgraph, and Langsmith frameworks with Jupyter Notebook.